About Monzo Business

 Starling Bank are a licensed UK bank, and as such any customer deposits are protected by the Financial Services Compensation Scheme (FSCS) up to a total of £85,000.

-In 2021, Starling announced that they had achieved profitability, and their business model appears to be stable, with millions of customers, both consumer and business.
+In 2021, Starling announced that they had achieved profitability, and their business model appears to be stable, with several millions of customers, both consumer and business.
 They also have a far higher monthly deposit rate than some of their competitors, which shows that people have a high level of faith in the banks stability and safety.

 In an assessment of UK banking security conducted in 2021, Starling Bank achieved the highest score of any bank.

-Both Monzo and Starling are regulated and safe UK banks, and as such businesses can feel comfortable with putting their money with them.
+Both Monzo and Starling are highly regulated and safe UK banks, and as such businesses can feel comfortable with putting their money with them.
 However, due to their higher level of stability, we are giving this one to Starling Bank.

 You can set up a EUR account with Starling that will cost £2 per month.
 Also, you can set up a USD account, which will cost £5 per month.